 Offer Digital Customer Interactions

 Recently, we spoke with a florist client who is using FaceTime to conduct bridal consultations.
 A lawyer client is arranging secure video conferences to replace previously-scheduled in-person appointments.
+We had a video check-in with a medical specialist.

 Using video helps to create a personal connection, much more so than a traditional phone call.
 If you can’t meet in person, use video options to personalize the meetings as much as possible.
 Even Grandma does FaceTime, right?